netfoundry/ziti-k8s-agent/demo/README.md

 Cloud Native Aplications that are distributed over more than one region and are required to enforce granular access controls ensuring that only authorized users/microservices can interact with specific microservices at the pod level.

-1. NetFoundry Proxy Sidecar View
+1. NetFoundry Proxy Sidecar General View

     ![image](./images/k8s-distributed-app.svg)